tmaringgele/CausalBoundingEngine/README.md

 | **ZhangBareinboim** | ✓ | ✗ | ContIV | Core | Zhang & Bareinboim (2021) |

 ## Installation

+> **🐍 For smooth sailing, Python 3.12 or greater is recommended.**
+> While CausalBoundingEngine supports Python 3.8+, you may encounter issues in some specific situations with older versions.

 ### Core Package